Blue Heelers: episode guide

 Ben is being worn down by nightmares after attending the scene of a Gothic teenage boy's death.
 It appears the teenager, Elliot, killed himself by jumping into the path of a logging truck.
 No one has an answer for why this boy would take such desperate action, as he showed none of the classic signs of suicide.
 But in Ben's dream, it's his own teenage daughter standing on the country road waiting for the logging truck to hit her.

-Note: the man in Ben's photo with his daughter is Richard Jasek, the episode's director
+Note: the man in the photo with Ben's daughter is Richard Jasek, the episode's director

 Bank On It